anish-neervannan/ese546_final_project/README.md

 ### Abstract
 In this report, we characterize the performance of long short term memory (LSTM) networks for stock forecasting and study how they are affected by attention modules and genetic algorithms.
-We find that due to the highly stochastic nature of stock prices, LSTM predictions are comparable to random guessing.
+We find that due to the highly stochastic nature of daily stock prices, LSTM predictions are comparable to random guessing.
+In the long run, the LSTM predictions were able to accurately determine the general upward or downward trend of stock prices.
 Attention modules marginally improve this performance.
-Because genetic algorithms for updating weights ignore the gradient, they require significant training times in order to achieve useful changes in loss; nevertheless, due to the challenging domain of stock prediction, genetic algorithms could be a useful tool in tandem with traditional gradient descent methods.
+Since genetic algorithms for updating weights ignore the gradient, they require significant training times in order to achieve useful changes in loss; nevertheless, due to the challenging domain of stock prediction, genetic algorithms could be a useful tool in tandem with traditional gradient descent methods.

 ### Overview of Code